zeroasiccorp/umi/umi/formal/README.md

 * `fault_*` tasks inject a bug and **must FAIL**; every other task must PASS.
   The pytest lane enforces both directions -- a fault task that passes is reported as the error it is.
-* `prove` tasks are k-induction: a PASS is **unbounded**, not a bounded search.
-  `bmc` tasks are bounded, and are used where a proof would otherwise rest on DUT-internal state; the harness header says why in each case.
+* `prove` tasks are **unbounded**, not a bounded search.
+Nearly all close by k-induction on boolector; `fv_umi_buffer`'s `identity` pair runs `abc pdr`, which is equally unbounded but derives its own invariant instead of being handed one at the ports. `bmc` tasks are bounded, and are used where a proof would otherwise rest on DUT-internal state; the harness header says why in each case.
 * Every `cover` witness must be REACHED, or the environment is over-constrained.
 * A fault may falsify several related rules at once, and which label the solver reports can vary.
 Each `.sby` names the intended label per fault task.